 Find out which students are getting accepted at University of Pittsburgh-Greensburg, which are not, and how your GPA, SAT, or ACT scores compare.Calculate My Chances

-Can I get into University of Pittsburgh-Greensburg?
-The school has a 73% acceptance rate.
-Last year, 1,845 out of 2,518 applicants were admitted making University of Pittsburgh-Greensburg a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has moderate requirements for admission test scores, generally admitting students who score in the top 48 percent.
+How hard is it to get into University of Pittsburgh-Greensburg and can I get accepted?
+The school has a 84% acceptance rate ranking it #96 in Pennsylvania for lowest rate of acceptance.
+Last year, 1,783 out of 2,127 applicants were admitted making University of Pittsburgh Greensburg an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has moderate requirements for admission test scores, generally admitting students who score in the top 54 percent.
 University of Pittsburgh Greensburg typically accepts and attracts "B+" average high school students.
 Only 23% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|